 Frozen Yogurt Granola Cups

-These Frozen Yogurt Granola Cups are a delightful and healthy treat, perfect for a quick breakfast, snack, or dessert.
+Frozen Yogurt Granola Cups are a delightful and healthy treat that are perfect for a snack, dessert, or breakfast, featuring creamy Greek yogurt, crunchy granola, and fresh berries.

 Prep Time 15 minutes